← Guides

 • Poor compression: opt for compression tools that reduce size without sacrificing visual quality.

-The incessant addition of third-party scripts and plugins can turn your store into a real digital labyrinth.
-Each additional script is an extra request that the browser must process, further extending the waiting time.
+The incessant addition of third-party scripts and plugins can transform your store into a real digital labyrinth.
+Each additional script is an extra request that the browser must process, further lengthening the waiting time.

 • Unnecessary scripts: regularly audit active scripts and deactivate those that do not provide direct added value.

-• Plugin updates: make sure all your plugins are up to date to benefit from recent optimizations.
+• Plugin updates: ensure all your plugins are up to date to benefit from recent optimizations.

 Server hosting: the silent pillar